August 17-18, 2019. A 2-day holding period is used to improve the odds of a good conditions.

 Entrants will be asked to submit some paddling/athletic history.
 An ability to paddle at least 8:30/km for an extended period is desirable, as is experience in open water.

 Race directors reserve the right to reject entries from paddlers with insufficient experience.
 In such cases, registration fees will be refunded.

 Entrants are responsible for their own travel/accommodation and retaining an escort boat that meets requirements (one escort boat per paddler or relay team).

 Race day, 5:30 am – Safety check begins at the start area

-6:30 am – Escort boats should be loaded and on the water
+6:30 am – Paddler circle on the beach

 7:00 am – Start